 The only thing I probably dislike about chakli is that it is fried!
 The amount of oil that is required to make them and the amount of oil that is consumed in each disc is probably too much.
 So as a healthy alternative, I decided to bake these beauties.
 I started with rice flour, yogurt, butter and spices.
 Then I added some besan to get the crunch and to absorb the extra moisture out of the flour.

 I made these baked chaklis with just a couple of spices and some sesame seeds and cumin seeds.
-If you like, you can also add a tsp of green chili and garlic paste to enhance the flavor.
-Also, being an ardent fan of Amul butter, I made these chaklis with 3 tbsp of butter (compromised a little on the calories here!).
+If you like, you can also add a teaspoon of green chili and garlic paste to enhance the flavor.
+Also, being an ardent fan of Amul butter, I made these chaklis with 3 tablespoon of butter (compromised a little on the calories here!).
 However, it can be replaced with ghee if you prefer that.

 The same recipe can be used to prepare fried chakli too.
 Make the flour mixture as per the steps below.
 Heat oil in a broad pan and using the flower design in a chakli press, drop the rounds of flour directly in the oil.
 Ensure that the temperature is not too high or too low else the chakli will not be crisp as desired!

 Rice Flour 2 cup